themofaithful/NetflixDataAnalysisSQL/README.md

 ```sql

 SELECT Trim(value) AS Directors, Type, Count(*) MovieANDTVShow
 FROM Netflix_Titles_Filter
 CROSS APPLY string_split(director, ',')
 WHERE type IN('Movie', 'TV Show') AND Director <> 'NA'
 GROUP BY Trim(value), Type
 ```
 **Objective:** Count the number of movies and TV series that each director has produced in different columns.

 18a.
-Count the number of movies and tv series that each director has produced in different columns, include a TotalCount column Movies + TV Shows) for each director
+Count the number of movies and TV series that each director has produced in different columns, including a TotalCount column Movies + TV Shows) for each director
 ```sql
 SELECT
     LTRIM(RTRIM(director_split.value)) AS director,